 ;; without document id (when you don't need to use it after storing the document)

-(insert "document" { :first_name "John" :last_name "Lennon" })
+(mc/insert db "documents" { :first_name "John" :last_name "Lennon" })

 ;; with a different write concern

-(insert "documents" { :_id (ObjectId.) :first_name "John" :last_name "Lennon" } WriteConcern/JOURNAL_SAFE)
+(mc/insert db "documents" { :_id (ObjectId.) :first_name "John" :last_name "Lennon" } WriteConcern/JOURNAL_SAFE))

-monger.collection/insert returns write result that
+returns write result that

-monger.result/ok? and similar functions can operate on.
+functions can operate on.

-function that returns the exact documented inserted, including the
+returns the exact documented

-monger.collection/insert-batch is a recommended way of inserting
+is a recommended way of inserting

 batches of documents (from tens to hundreds of thousands) because it